Vienna

 Should you rent a car or is everything accessible on foot?+

-Renting a car in Vienna makes no sense: the historic centre is pedestrian, parking costs 25-40 € per day, and the metro serves outlying sites efficiently (Schönbrunn, Prater).
-From 1st arrondissement palaces, everything is on foot (10-15 min between main points of interest).
+Renting a car in Vienna makes no sense: the historic centre is pedestrian-only, parking costs 25-40 € a day, and the metro serves outlying sites efficiently (Schönbrunn, Prater).
+From 1st arrondissement palaces, everything is walkable (10-15 min between main points of interest).
 Taxis and Uber remain affordable (10-15 € to cross the centre), and palaces often provide free electric bikes.

 What are the unmissable starred restaurants near the palaces?+

-The Steirereck (2 Michelin stars, Stadtpark) remains the absolute benchmark, 10 minutes from the Park Hyatt: contemporary Austrian cuisine, cellar of 25 000 references, menu at 220 €.
+The Steirereck (2 Michelin stars, Stadtpark) remains the absolute reference, 10 minutes from Park Hyatt: contemporary Austrian cuisine, cellar of 25 000 references, menu at 220 €.
 The Opus at Hotel Imperial (1 star) offers a more accessible experience (165 €), with Ringstrasse views.
 The Mraz & Sohn (1 star, innovative vegetal) lies 15 minutes’ walk from the centre.
-Book these three tables 4 to 6 weeks ahead minimum, especially in high season.
+Book 4 to 6 weeks ahead minimum for these three tables, especially high season.

 Do palace rates really vary by season?+

 Yes, the gap reaches 30 to 40% between high and low season.
 A junior suite at the Sacher costs 900 € in October, 550 € in February.
-The Rosewood falls from 850 € to 600 € between December and January.
-Boutique hotels (Sans Souci, The Guesthouse) apply more moderate gaps (20-25%), but negotiate upgrades more off-season.
-July-August shows intermediate rates, with possible perks if you book direct.
+The Rosewood shifts from 850 € to 600 € between December and January.
+Boutique hotels (Sans Souci, The Guesthouse) apply milder gaps (20-25%), but negotiate upgrades more off-season.
+July-August posts intermediate rates, with possible perks if booking direct.

 Continue exploring